shakilmith/documentaion/frontend/angular/angular-attribute-directives/ng-model-directive/index.md

 # Angular NgModel Attribute Directive

-NgModel attribute directive is used in html from element for handling two way data binding.
-We can use this attribute directive in our template file or html form element to display data as well as update that data or property when user makes any changes in the component file.
+NgModel attribute directive is used in html form element for handling two way data binding.
+We can use this attribute directive in our template file or html form element to display data as well as update that data or property when user makes any changes in the component file (.ts file in general).

-Let's see a simple example.
+The following example demonstrates this scenario.

 Note: First of all you need an angular application bootstrapped in your system.